Day trading: Range trading

 Range trading, or range-bound trading, is a trading style in which stocks are watched that have either been rising off a support price or falling off a resistance price.
 That is, every time the stock hits a high, it falls back to the low, and vice versa.
 Such a stock is said to be "trading in a range", which is the opposite of trending.
-The range trader therefore buys the stock at or near the low price, and sells (and possibly short sells) at the high.
-A related approach to range trading is looking for moves outside of an established range, called a breakout (price moves up) or a breakdown (price moves down), and assume that once the range has been broken prices will continue in that direction for some time.

 Scalping

 Scalping was originally referred to as spread trading.
 Scalping is a trading style where small price gaps created by the bid–ask spread are exploited by the speculator.
 It normally involves establishing and liquidating a position quickly, usually within minutes or even seconds.

 Scalping highly liquid instruments for off-the-floor day traders involves taking quick profits while minimizing risk (loss exposure).
 It applies technical analysis concepts such as over/under-bought, support and resistance zones as well as trendline, trading channel to enter the market at key points and take quick profits from small moves.
 The basic idea of scalping is to exploit the inefficiency of the market when volatility increases and the trading range expands.
-Scalpers also use the "fade" technique.
-When stock values suddenly rise, they short sell securities that seem overvalued.
+Scalpers also use the 'fade' technique, when stock values suddenly rise, they short sell securities that seem overvalued.